NathanaelA/nativescript-liveedit/README.md

 ### Upgrading from the prior versions
 You need to de-install the prior version, then install the new version.
-Run 'tns plugin remove nativescript-livesync' then run 'tns plugin add nativescript-livesync'
+Run `tns plugin remove nativescript-livesync` then run `tns plugin add nativescript-livesync`

 ### Prerequisites: